Cyber Bullying - Psychiatric Services

 Parents need to be involved with their children’s cyber life.
 Check your child’s Facebook page.
 Read their text messages.
 Is this an invasion of privacy?
 I don’t think so.
 Once a message is sent into the cyber world it’s public information.
 Text messages can be forwarded to the entire school.

 Talk with your children and teenagers about bullying.
-Here are simple questions to open the conversation.
+Here are simple questions to open the conversation from Wake Forest's Psychiatric Services.
 Have you seen it?
 Has anyone done it to you?
 What about your friends?
 What would you do to stop it if you saw it happening?
 I know as well as anyone that in spite of our best efforts, our children, especially our teenagers, don’t always tell us about their lives.
 So here are some signs that your child may be a victim of cyber bullying:

 - Unexpectedly stops using the computer